-To test a dish, put it into the oven with 1 cup (250 mL) of water beside it.
+To test a dish for safe use, put it into the oven with 1 cup (250 mL) of water beside it.
 Cook at 100% cook power for one minute.
 If the dish gets hot and water stays cool, do not use it.
-Some dishes (melamine, some ceramic dinnerware, etc.) absorb microwave energy and may become too hot to handle or may slow cooking times.
-Cooking in metal containers not designed for microwave use could damage the oven, as could containers with hidden metal (twist-ties, foil lining, staples, metallic glaze or trim).
+Some dishes (melamine, some ceramic dinnerware, etc.) absorb microwave energy, becoming too hot to handle and slowing cooking times.
+Cooking in metal containers not designed for microwave use could damage the oven, as could containers with hidden metal (twistties, foil lining, staples, metallic glaze or trim).